zenofsahil/poketac/README.md

 Poketac
 ===

-This is proof of concept app that uses [pokeapi](https://pokeapi.co) and [funtranslations](https://funtranslations.com/) to provide users with two endpoints:
+This is a proof of concept app that uses [pokeapi](https://pokeapi.co) and [funtranslations](https://funtranslations.com/) to provide users with two endpoints:

 1. `/pokemon/<name>`
 2. `/pokemon/translated/<name>`